Abdeboskey/React-with-Router-Template/README.md

-# Aaron Burris-DeBoskey

-This is my personal website & portfolio.
-It will showcase my experience, notable achievements & career history divided into three main categories:

-* Software
-* Music
-* Inline Skating
+# Carolina Reaper Road Race

+The Carolina Reaper Road Race is an annual inline speed-skating race in Greenville, SC.
+This website will contain the who, what, why, when and where of the event as well as links to registration and other pertinent information.

 ## Stack

 This project is a `ReactJS` application and relies heavily on `React Router` to organize and serve content.
-I used `CRACO` to configure path aliases, and much of the styling is locally scoped using `CSS Modules`.
+I used `CRACO` to configure path aliases, and the site is styled using `Tailwind-CSS`.
 I will update this section as more dependencies are added to the project.